IBM-Blockchain/blockchain-vscode-extension/packages/blockchain-extension/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 ## **Local Smart Contract Development**
 `20-30 mins`

-Follow the typical workflow from generating a new smart contract project, deploying code to the _Local Fabric_ runtime, and testing your transactions via an application gateway.
+Follow the typical workflow from generating a new smart contract project, deploying code to the _Local Fabric_ environment, and testing out your transactions via an application gateway.

 ## Learning Objectives

 * Create a new smart contract project
 * Package a smart contract
-* Start and use the local, pre-configured Hyperledger Fabric runtime
+* Start and use the local, pre-configured Hyperledger Fabric environment
 * Deploy the smart contract on _Local Fabric_
+* Edit and upgrade the contract
 * Transact on your locally-deployed smart contract

 ---
 <details>
 <summary><b>1.
 Create a new smart contract project</b></summary>

 The extension can generate a smart contract skeleton in your chosen Hyperledger Fabric supported programming language.
-This means you start with a basic but useful smart contract rather than a blank-sheet!
+This means you start with a basic but useful smart contract rather than a blank-sheet.

 For the purposes of this tutorial, we'll use TypeScript as the main example language.
 Java examples are also shown.

 > In VS Code, every command can be executed from the Command Palette (press `Ctrl+Shift+P`, or `Cmd+Shift+P` on MacOS).
 All of this extension's commands start with `IBM Blockchain Platform:`.
 In the tutorial steps, we'll explain where to click in the UI, but look out for comment-boxes like this one if you want to know the Command Palette alternatives.

-1. In the left sidebar, click on the __IBM Blockchain Platform__ icon (it looks like a square, and will probably be at the bottom of the set of icons if this was the latest extension you installed!)
+1. In the left sidebar, click on the __IBM Blockchain Platform__ icon (it looks like a square, and will probably be at the bottom of the set of icons if this was the latest extension you installed)

 2. Mouse-over the `SMART CONTRACTS` panel, click the `...` menu, and select `Create New Project` from the dropdown.

    > Command Palette alternative: `Create New Project`

 3. Choose a smart contract language.
 JavaScript, TypeScript, Java and Go are all available.
-For the purpose of this tutorial, please choose `TypeScript`; (unless you want to use Java, then please remember to expand the Java sections)
+This tutorial will be easiest to follow if you choose `TypeScript` or `Java` (please remember to expand the Java sections if you choose Java).

 4. The extension will ask you if you want to name the asset in the generated contract.
-This will default to `MyAsset`, but you're welcome to have some fun ;)  What do you intend to use your blockchain for?
+This will default to `MyAsset`, but you're welcome to change it.
+What do you intend to use your blockchain for?
 This will determine what type of asset you create, update and read from the ledger: `Radish`? `Pineapple`? `Penguin`?
 Pick whatever you like!
 For the sake of this tutorial, we'll be boring and stick with `MyAsset`.

    > __Pro Tip:__ If you decide to change the name of your asset, remember to swap out `MyAsset` for whatever you named it in future steps!

 5. Choose a location to save the project.
 Click `Browse`, then click `New Folder`, and name the project what you want e.g. `demoContract`.

    > __Pro Tip:__ Avoid using spaces when naming the project!

 6. Click `Create` and then select the new folder you just created and click `Save`.

 7. Finally, select `Add to workspace` from the list of options.

 The extension will generate you a skeleton contract based on your selected language and asset name.
-Once it's done, you can navigate to the __Explorer__ view (most-likely the top icon in the left sidebar, which looks like a "document" icon) and open the `src/my-asset-contract.ts` file to see your smart contract code scaffold.
-Great work, you've got yourself a smart contract - let's take a look at its contents...
-(Java contracts are in `src/main/java` directory, but being a Java developer you might have guessed that)
+Once it's done, you can navigate to the __Explorer__ view (most-likely the top icon in the left sidebar, which looks like a "document" icon) and open the `src/my-asset-contract.ts` (alternatively, Java contracts are in `src/main/java` directory, but being a Java developer you might already have guessed that).
+Congratulations, you've got yourself a smart contract project.

 </details>

 ---

 <details>
 <summary><b>2.
-Understand the smart contract</b></summary>
+Understand the smart contract (optional)</b></summary>

 The generated smart contract code scaffold provides a good example of some common operations for interacting with data on a blockchain ledger.
-If you're in a big rush, you could skip this section, but why not stay a while and listen as we learn the basic anatomy of a smart contract!
+In this optional step, we'll take a look at the functions included in the generated contract and explain what they do.

+> __Pro Tip:__ This entire section is optional, so free to skip to step 3 if you want to hurry through the tutorial.

 Notice the lines that start with `@Transaction` - these are functions that define your contract's transactions i.e. the things it allows you to do to interact with the ledger.